-World Childhood Foundation In the spring of 1999 The Queen took the initiative of founding the World Childhood Foundation (WCF).
-The mission of the Foundation is to work towards better living conditions for children all over the world.
-The Foundation supports a large number of projects in 15 countries.
+In the spring of 1999 The Queen took the initiative of founding the World Childhood Foundation (WCF).
+The mission of the Foundation is to work toward better living conditions for children all over the world.
+The Foundation supports a large number of projects in different countries.

 Today, the WCF has offices in Sweden, Brazil, Germany and the US.

-Mentor The Queen is an Honorary Member of the International Mentor Foundation.
+The Queen is the founder and Honorary Member of the International Mentor Foundation.
 The focus of this organisation is the prevention of drug abuse.

-Research Funds Queen Silvia works actively on behalf of the disabled.
+The Queen works actively on behalf of the disabled.
 She chairs the Royal Wedding Fund, which supports research in sports and athletics for disabled young people.